-The Department of Health Policy and Management offers a residential MSPH program designed to prepare students for careers in health policy analysis, planning, development, evaluation, and advocacy at local, state, federal, and international levels as well as in the private sector.
+The Department of Health Policy and Management offers a residential MSPH program designed to improve research and analytical skills of early and midcareer professionals who aspire to careers in health systems & services research, analysis, and evaluation in the public and private sector.

-The MSPH degree is particularly appropriate for individuals interested in pursuing careers in public policy, public advocacy organizations, consulting research organizations, federal and state government entities, public health departments, non-governmental organizations, and international health organizations.
-Students obtain a comprehensive understanding of the healthcare system, policy analysis, and analytic methods.
+The MSPH degree is particularly appropriate for individuals interested in pursuing careers at consulting firms, contract research organizations, federal and state government entities, think tanks, non-governmental organizations, health insurers, and international health organizations.
+Students obtain a comprehensive understanding of the healthcare system, research and analytic methods.
 Learn More

 Diversity and Inclusion

 Promoting and valuing diversity in the classroom enriches learning and broadens everyone’s perspectives.
 Learn More

 - Welcome and Insurance 101 - International Student Welcome Week August 26 @ 8:30 am - 9:30 am

 - 7th Annual Diversity THINKposium: Voice September 4 @ 9:00 am - 4:30 pm

 - LGBTQ Health Disparities Research Collaborative Kickoff September 9 @ 12:00 pm - 1:00 pm